tytydraco/yessleep/out/I_didnt_follow_the_rules_Now_someone_is_coming_in_and_out_of_our_rental_house_while_we_sleep_tormenting_us.md

-**Night Two**

-It was a little after 11:30 pm.
+The next evening, a little after 11:30 pm.
 We had just finished watching a movie and were ready to call it a night.
 This time, I double-checked both external doors.
 After the first day, I wasn’t taking any chances.